 During the Weeks to Come

 Visit your cat regularly as he adjusts to his room.
 Everything he encounters will be new and possibly stressful for him, so it is important to allow him to adjust at his own pace.
 It could take two days for him to be his normal self, or it could take two months—every cat is different.
 A good indication that your cat has adjusted to his new home is when he is eating, drinking and using the litterbox normally.
 Your cat should also not show any signs of fear, such as hiding when you walk into the sanctuary room.
-When your cat is ready to see the rest of the house, simply open the door and allow him to explore
+When your cat is ready to see the rest of the house, gradually introduce him to each new room.

 We strongly encourage you to take advantage of the free exam within 14 days of adoption generously donated by members of the Denver Area Veterinary Medical Society (DAVMS).
 However, be aware that a veterinary clinic is a stressful environment for any cat, and do everything you can to make it a positive experience for him, like bringing treats with you or using a calming spray like Feliway (see our “Stress Relief” handout).